TankEngine-ish/space_exploration_full_stack_app/README.md

 * Pagination of data and the amount of work it saves for the server is immense.
+We add pagination when we want to avoid sending too much data from our API when less data is just enough.
 The SpaceX's API is paginated and I was experimenting with extracting specific pages from its data before I switched it off permanently as I needed to populate my server with every single one of their launches.

 [pagination postman screenshot]